dgroomes/mongodb-playground/misc/README.md

 * DONE make the sampling code print a consolidate output instead of the bulky JSON.
 The bulkiness is especially annoying when doing the multiple invocations of the refresh and query and timing the execution time in `materialized/`
 * DONE Make utility Mongo scripts to load the zips data into Mongo.
 This is to easily extract state-specific zip code data.
+* Maybe undo the common code stuff?
+The 'incremental/' sub-project has really diverged from the 'materialized/' sub-project and the common code is not as common.